PyvesB/Notepad4e/README.md

 * Source code available.
 * More to discover and to come in future updates!

-Check out the changelog of the plugin [here](https://github.com/PyvesB/Notepad4e/releases)!
+Check out what's new in the [latest releases](https://github.com/PyvesB/Notepad4e/releases) or open an [issue](https://github.com/PyvesB/Notepad4e/issues) to request additional features!

 ___